Mahlet-Inc/hobbits/docs/user-guide.md

  4. Controls for the Displays
  5. Operator Panel

+## Preferences Menu

+Navigating to `Edit->Preferences...` opens the preferences dialog where the application configuration can be viewed and editted.

 ## Bit Containers

 Hobbits organizes imported data into "bit containers" that appear in a